lbaldrick/family-together-fe/README.md

 - component library written from scratch including a configuration driven form component to allow for easy building of multi page forms containing various input components. - in progress
 - a calendar component written from scratch allowing for events and scheduling to be recorded by the user - not not started
 - a messaging component allowing users to message members of the family - not started
+- implement integration tests using cypressjs - not started